 Without peace and support, the crisis in South Sudan will continue to deteriorate.
 Families will remain in hiding away from their homes and their land, unable to plant, and the economy will decline further.

 The number of people at risk of hunger will continue to rise.
 Families will die from starvation, malnutrition and disease.

 Is South Sudan getting enough assistance?

 The short answer: no.

-The U.N. appealed for £1 billion to assist 4.6 million people in need in 2015, but the effort was only 62 percent funded.
-Only 88 percent of the £1 billion requested for 2016 has been funded.
+The UN appealed for £1 billion to assist 7.6 million people in need in 2017.
+So far, some 70 percent of the budget is funded.